 Because non-functional testing is performed later in the testing cycle, it’s not going to pick up on problems with the code while it’s still in the beginning stages of development.
 Some bugs may show up in testing that require redoing a lot of work that was built on top of them, requiring more iterations of testing to ensure everything is working as it should be.

 Mailosaur can help you with both functional and non-functional testing for your email campaigns by providing software that integrates with your existing testing framework.
 You can create as many email addresses as you need, email servers, and more so you can walk through your customers’ experiences across every email scenario.
-To explore what Mailosaur’s testing capabilities can do for you try it free or contact us with any questions you have.
+To explore what Mailosaur’s testing capabilities can do for you try it free, book a demo or contact us with any questions you have.